OpenBB-finance/OpenBB/website/content/terminal/guides/intros/common/ba.md

 ---
-title: Introduction to the Behavioural Analysis
+title: Behavioural Analysis
-keywords: ["stocks", "behaviour", "analysis", "ba", "headlines", "snews", "wsb", "watchlist", "popular", "spac", "trending", "stalking", "bullbear", "messages", "inter", "sentiment", "Google", "Twitter", "Reddit", "Stocktwits", "SentimentInvestor", "Cramer", "Jim", "mentions", "regions", "interest", "queries", "rise", "trend", "hist", "jcrd", "jctr"]
+keywords:
+  [
+    "stocks",
+    "behaviour",
+    "analysis",
+    "ba",
+    "headlines",
+    "snews",
+    "wsb",
+    "watchlist",
+    "popular",
+    "spac",
+    "trending",
+    "stalking",
+    "bullbear",
+    "messages",
+    "inter",
+    "sentiment",
+    "Google",
+    "Twitter",
+    "Reddit",
+    "Stocktwits",
+    "SentimentInvestor",
+    "Cramer",
+    "Jim",
+    "mentions",
+    "regions",
+    "interest",
+    "queries",
+    "rise",
+    "trend",
+    "hist",
+    "jcrd",
+    "jctr",
+  ]
 date: "2022-05-23"
 type: guides
 status: publish
 excerpt: "An Introduction to the Behavioural Analysis menu, within the Stocks menu."
 ---

 The Behavioural Analysis menu offers the user tools for gauging the overall public sentiment of a company online.
 The complexity of the tools range from message board scrapers to deep learning algorithms for financial analysis and prediction.
 Sentiment is particularly useful for momentum trading strategies, discovery, and general fundamental research.
-Navigate into the menu from the
-<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/" target="_blank">Stocks</a>
-menu by entering, `ba`; or, using absolute paths from anywhere in the Terminal:
+Navigate into the menu from the <a href="/terminal/guides/intros/stocks/" target="_blank">Stocks</a> menu by entering, `ba`; or, using absolute paths from anywhere in the Terminal: `/stocks/ba`
-`/stocks/ba`

 <img alt="The Behavioural Analysis submenu" src="https://user-images.githubusercontent.com/46355364/170242317-ae66ed0b-f2e8-4304-9231-ea833d01e0e2.png"></img>

-## How to use
+### How to use

-The commands with text, representing
-<a href="https://openbb-finance.github.io/OpenBBTerminal/#structure-of-the-openbb-terminal" target="_blank">commands</a>,
-do not require a ticker, faded commands will turn light blue when there is a ticker loaded.
+The commands with text, representing <a href="https://openbb-finance.github.io/OpenBBTerminal/#structure-of-the-openbb-terminal" target="_blank">commands</a>, do not require a ticker, faded commands will turn light blue when there is a ticker loaded.

 ```
 (🦋) /stocks/ba/ $ load gme